almostearthling/whenever/README.md

 ## Introduction

-The purpose of **Whenever** is to provide the user, possibly without administrative credentials, the ability to define conditions that do not only depend on time, but also on particular states of the session, result of commands run in a shell, execution of _Lua_ scripts, or other events that may occur while the system is being used.
+The purpose of **Whenever** is to provide the user, possibly without administrative credentials, with the ability to define conditions that do not only depend on time, but also on particular states of the session, result of commands run in a shell, execution of _Lua_ scripts, or other events that may occur while the system is being used.
 This scheduler is a terminal (or console, on Windows) application, however it is meant to run in the background without interaction with the user.
 The application is able to produce detailed logs, so that the user can review what the application is doing or has done.

 Just like its predecessor, **Whenever** overlaps to some extent with the standard _cron_ scheduler on Unix, and with the _Task Scheduler_ on Windows.
 However this scheduler tries to be more flexible -- although less precise than _cron_ -- and to function as an alternative to more complex solutions that could be implemented using the system-provided schedulers.
 The **Whenever** approach is to perform certain tasks after a condition is met, in a relaxed fashion: this means that the tasks might not be performed _exactly_ in the instant that marks the condition verification, but _after_ such verification instead.
-Thus this scheduler is not intended as a replacement for the utilities provided by the operating system: it aims at providing an easy solution to those who need to automatically perform some actions depending on other situations or events that may occur.
+Thus this scheduler is not intended as a replacement for the utilities provided by the operating system: it aims at providing an easy solution to those who need to automate some actions depending on other situations or events that may occur.

 Also, **Whenever** aims at being cross-platform: until now, all features are available on all supported operating systems -- although in some cases part of these features (DBus support, for example) can be of little or no use on some supported environments.
 In opposition to its predecessor, **Whenever** tries to be conservative in terms of resource cosumption (especially CPU and RAM), and, since it does not interact with the user normally, it should be able to run at low priority.
 Therefore, **Whenever** does not implement a GUI by itself: on the contrary, it implements a simple _stdin_-based interface that is mostly aimed at interacting with an independent _wrapper_.
 Also, no _persistence_ is implemented in this version.
-The actions to perform are loaded every time at startup by means of a simple configuration file that, as many modern tools do, uses the well known TOML format[^2].
+The actions to perform are loaded every time at startup by means of a single configuration file that, as many modern tools do, uses the well known TOML format[^2].

-A very lightweight cross-platform wrapper is provided, written in C++ and using the [wxWidgets](https://www.wxwidgets.org/) GUI library: it has been designed to implement the bare minimum of functionality and to just show an icon in the system tray area, from which it is possible to stop the scheduler, and to pause/resume the condition checks and therefore the execution of tasks that would derive from them.
+A very lightweight cross-platform wrapper will soon be available (it is actually ready, under test on Windows, to be checked on Linux and possibly other operating systems), written in C++ and using the [wxWidgets](https://www.wxwidgets.org/) GUI library: it has been designed to implement the bare minimum of functionality and to just show an icon in the system tray area, from which it is possible to stop the scheduler, and to pause/resume the condition checks and therefore the execution of tasks that would derive from them.
 The lightweight wrapper also hides the console window on Windows environments.
-Due to the use of _stdin_/_stdout_ for communication, it is possible to build more elaborate wrappers in any language, at the expense of a larger occupation of the resources but possibly without drawbacks in terms of performance, as the scheduler runs in a separate task anyway.
-The _Python_ based _When_ utility had an occupation in RAM of about 70MB on Ubuntu Linux using a not-too-populated configuration file, and could noticeably use the CPU: this version, written in the [_Rust_](https://www.rust-lang.org/) programming language, needs around 1.5MB of RAM on Windows[^3] when using a configuration file that tests all possible types of _task_, _condition_, and _event_ supported on the platform.
+Due to the use of _stdin_/_stdout_ for communication, it is possible to build more elaborate wrappers in any language that supports the possibility to spawn a process and control its I/O, at the expense of a larger occupation of the resources but possibly without drawbacks in terms of performance, as the scheduler runs in a separate task anyway.
+The _Python_ based _When_ application had an occupation in RAM of about 70MB on Ubuntu Linux using a not-too-populated configuration file, and could noticeably use the CPU: this version, written in the [_Rust_](https://www.rust-lang.org/) programming language, needs around 1.5MB of RAM on Windows[^3] when using a configuration file that tests all possible types of _task_, _condition_, and _event_ supported on the platform.
 Nevertheless, **Whenever** is fully multithreaded, condition checks have no influence on each other and, when needed, may run concurrently.
-Consequential task execution also happens in full parallelism -- with the exception of tasks that, per configuration, _must_ run sequentially.
+Consequential task execution also takes place with full parallelism -- with the exception of tasks that, per configuration, _must_ run sequentially.

 ## Features

-**Whenever** can perform the following types of **_task_**:
+**Whenever** can perform the following types of [**_task_**](#tasks):

-* _Execution of groups of OS executables_, either sequentially or concurrently, checking their exit code or output (both on _stdout_ and _stderr_) for expected or undesired results
+* [_Execution of groups of OS executables_](#command-tasks), either sequentially or concurrently, checking their exit code or output (both on _stdout_ and _stderr_) for expected or undesired results
-* _Execution of_ Lua _scripts_, using an embedded interpreter, with the possibility of checking the contents of _Lua_ variables for expected outcomes
+* [_Execution of_ Lua _scripts_](#lua-script-tasks), using an embedded interpreter, with the possibility of checking the contents of _Lua_ variables for expected outcomes

 as the consequence of the verification of a **_condition_**.
-The concepts of tasks and conditions are inherited from the _Python_ based **When** scheduler: how tasks and conditions work is almost identical in both tools -- in fact, a tool will be provided to convert from **When** export files to **Whenever** configuration files.
+The concepts of tasks and conditions are inherited from the _Python_ based **When** scheduler: how tasks and conditions work is almost identical in both tools -- in fact, a tool will be made available to convert from **When** _export files_ to **Whenever** configuration files.

-The supported types of condition are the following:
+The supported types of [**_condition_**](#conditions) are the following:

-* _Interval_ based: the _periodic_ conditions are verified after a certain time interval has passed since **Whenever** has started, and may be verified again after the same amount of time if the condition is set to be _recurrent_
+* [_Interval_ based](#interval): the _periodic_ conditions are verified after a certain time interval has passed since **Whenever** has started, and may be verified again after the same amount of time if the condition is set to be _recurrent_
-* _Time_ based: one or more instants in time can be specified when the condition is verified
+* [_Time_ based](#time): one or more instants in time can be specified when the condition is verified
-* _Idle_ user session: this type of condition is verified after the session has been idle for the specified amount of time
+* [_Idle_ user session](#command): this type of condition is verified after the session has been idle for the specified amount of time
-* _Command_ execution: an available executable (be it a script, a batch file on Windows, a binary) is run, and its exit code or output is checked and, when an expected/undesired outcome is found, the condition is considered verified
+* [_Command_ execution](#command): an available executable (be it a script, a batch file on Windows, a binary) is run, its exit code or output is checked and, when an expected/undesired outcome is found, the condition is considered verified
-* _Lua_ script execution: a _Lua_ script is run using the embedded interpreter, and if the contents of one or more variables meet the specified expectations the condition is considered verified
+* [_Lua_ script execution](#lua-script): a _Lua_ script is run using the embedded interpreter, and if the contents of one or more variables meet the specified expectations the condition is considered verified
-* _DBus_ inspection: a _DBus_ method is executed and the result is checked against some criteria that have to be provided
+* [_DBus_ inspection](#dbus-method): a _DBus_ method is executed and the result is checked against some criteria that have to be provided
-* _Event_ based: are verified when a certain event occurs that fires the condition.
+* [_Event_ based](#event-based-conditions): are verified when a certain event occurs that fires the condition.

-The **_events_** that can fire _event_ based conditions are, at the moment:
+The [**_events_**](#events) that can fire _event_ based conditions are, at the moment:

-* _Filesystem changes_, that is, changes in files and/or directories that are set to be monitored
+* [_Filesystem changes_](#filesystem-changes), that is, changes in files and/or directories that are set to be monitored
-* _DBus signals_ that may be filtered for an expected payload.
+* [_DBus signals_](#dbus-signals) that may be filtered for an expected payload.

-Note that _DBus_ events and conditions are also theoretically supported on Windows, being one of the _DBus_ target platforms.
+Note that _DBus_ events and conditions are also (theoretically) supported on Windows, being one of the _DBus_ target platforms.

-All of the above listed items are fully configurable via a single TOML configuration file, that _must_ be specified as the only mandatory argument on the command line.
+All of the above listed items are fully configurable via a TOML configuration file, that _must_ be specified as the only mandatory argument on the command line.
 The syntax of the configuration file is described in the following sections.

-All checks are performed periodically, even the ones regarding _event_ based conditions[^4]: the times at which the conditions are checked is usually referred here as _tick_ and the tick interval can be specified in the configuration file -- defaulting at 5 seconds.
+Every type of check is performed periodically, even the ones involving _event_ based conditions[^4]: the times at which the conditions are checked is usually referred here as _tick_ and the tick interval can be specified in the configuration file -- defaulting at 5 seconds.
 Note that, since performing all checks in the same instant at every tick could cause usage peaks in terms of computational resources, there is the option to attempt to randomly distribute checks within the tick interval, by explicitly specifying this behaviour in the configuration file.

 ## CLI